melissss4/Workshop-3/README.md

 print(_image.width); // to tell how big the pic is so i can resize my canvas print(_image.height); // to tell how big the pic is so i can resize my canvas

+It took me around an hour to upload my pictures into the file correctly, and then to figure out how to get the image to be revealed.
+Then I had a huge 3 hour struggle trying to add the second image.
 The main issue I had was finding out how to add multiple images to the same canvas, for this I tried to google how to do this, but all google came up with was how to do this in another coding language.
 I then went onto the p5.js guides and found a code that worked for adding a second image.
 However, this code had the pictures overlapping, and as my images have similar colour schemes, I wanted them next to each other instead so that I could differentiate.
 For this I had a play around with the code and figured out how to get them on different spaces/ get them to go next to each other: drawImage(moon, stars.width);
 Of course this just made my canvas all the wider.